The One (Shakira song): Release

+Critical reception

+"The One" received mixed reviews from music critics, with many praising her vocals while some criticized its lyrics.
+The Billboard Magazine Staff praised Shakira's vocals, calling her "vocally gifted" and that she "absolutely shines on the Led Zeppelin-inflected ballad".
+Ernesto Lechner of Rolling Stone agreed with the "crunch" Led Zeppelin inspiration, praising both "The One" and "Eyes Like Yours" as the album's best tracks.
+Isabelia Herrera wrote for Pitchfork that she excels on "The One", noting that "Shakira empties her body, harnessing anguish and devotion and tracing a blueprint for so many young people’s journeys of femme self-discovery."
+A reviewer from the website RTÉ called it an "Alanis-lite introspection."

+Some criticism came from Matt Cibula from PopMatters who thought the lyrics were "funny and original", but criticized what he perceived as the "cheesy guitar solo, more of those damned strings, and suddenly this sweet confessional song is a power ballad now."
+For Alexis Petridis of The Guardian, "every song contains at least one non sequitur so eccentric that it could be the work of 1970s rock surrealist Captain Beefheart citing the lines "To buy more thongs and write more happy songs, it always takes a little help from someone," as an example.

 Chart performance

-"The One" was released in most parts of Europe as well as other countries such as Australia.
+"The One" debuted on the ARIA Singles Chart at number 16, its peak position, on 26 January 2003.
+It became the album's fourth top-twenty hit, remaining at the top-twenty for three weeks and inside the top-fifty for eight weeks.
 The song did moderately well in European countries, including Italy and Switzerland, where it reached the top 20.
 It was a top-five hit in Portugal, where it peaked at number five.
-In Australia, the song peaked at number 16.

 Music video

-The music video for "The One" has a basic plot.
-Shakira is walking through a city, wearing a red jacket, where she sees all the people with their lovers loving and hugging each other, while she is alone.
+The music video for "The One" was directed by Ramiro Agulla and premiered in January 2003.
+In it, Shakira is walking through a city, wearing a red jacket, where she sees all the people with their lovers loving and hugging each other, while she is alone.
 She therefore walks through the rain, hoping to find someone who will love her forever.
 While she walks through the rain, she sees an old couple, a mother with her child, a police attacking a man with an old woman watching, needing someone to help him and he mimes "you're the one I need", while on the contrary she is alone.
 The music video ends with her, drenched by the rain, singing while facing up to the sky.